-Here is an an excerpt from Part One of my novel, Never Mind the Beasts, coming this month (May 2020) from Dostoyevsky Wannabe.
+Here is an another excerpt from Part One of my novel, Never Mind the Beasts, coming this month (May 2020) from Dostoyevsky Wannabe.
 Religious conversion, E.T., a used Chopper, the dole, government housing, wow comics, the toothbrush lesson, Jesus Christ Superstar, rugby and fire hoops, hammer and piggy, a millennium falcon.

 Field Day, the magic of bathtubs & Milton Keynes roundabouts, a pet gerbil, Copperfield Middle School lunch room, a popped football, peer pressures, Bletchley swimming pool, hot chocolate from a machine, brussel sprouts, a man in the bushes, play dough and Worzel Gummidge, a rock through an old woman’s window.

 In the 1980s I lived in Coffee Hall, in Milton Keynes.
 Near coffee Hall, there was Bean Hill.
 The underpass between Beanhill and Coffee Hall was painted with a Wizard of Oz theme.
 Magic!
 I went to Copperfield Middle School, now closed since 31/3/2004, and there was a special teacher: Miss Foster.
 It was theContinue reading “JESUS CHRIST SUPERSTAR”

 The crowd is dangerous, and also liberating, but mostly dangerous.
 A mob.
 When you’re younger: peer pressure.
 When I lived in Milton Keynes, Coffee Hall housing estate, there was a place for playing football, next to the playground.
 I showed up in my red Liverpool kit.
 Liverpool was everything, especially Ian Rush.
 I wanted aContinue reading “WANKER”